skgusrb12/voice_activity_detection/README.md

 The `test-clean` in website was used as training dataset in our project and the label can download [here](https://drive.google.com/drive/folders/1ZPQ6wnMhHeE7XP5dqpAEmBAryFzESlin) provided by the [reference project](https://github.com/filippogiruzzi/voice_activity_detection).

-In other words, in this project, the training dataset is an english voice dataset, and the test dataset is performed with korean voice dataset.
+In other words, in this project, the english voice dataset was used in the training step, and the test step is performed with korean voice dataset.

 ## 3. Run this project